 No Social Skills: Set up, but then subverted at Bilbo's expense.
 The dwarves do seem fairly rude when invading his home from Bilbo's point of view (though they are under the impression that they are welcome), lack his air of politeness, are messily rough and cavalier, and clash with his fragile sense of comfort.
-When they start being messing with his fragile dishes, he finally starts shouting... and in response they simply launch into a song making fun of his indignation.
-But then the song ends, and it's revealed that the whole time they were actually cleaning up after themselves in their own unique way - to Bilbo's surprise and Gandalf's amusement.
+When they start tossing about his heirloom dishes, he finally starts shouting... and in response they simply launch into a song making fun of his indignation.
+But then the song ends, and it's revealed that the whole time they were actually cleaning up after themselves in their own unique way—to Bilbo's surprise and Gandalf's amusement.
 It serves as an early lesson that there's more to the world than what Bilbo wants to see.

 Not the Fall That Kills You: Played straight in the goblin caves when Bilbo and another goblin fell a long distance.
 Bilbo survived with only a few cuts and bruises thanks to a cluster of giant mushrooms that absorbed his fall when he should have been in a much worse condition.
 The goblin was barely alive since he landed onto the hard ground, leaving him easy prey for Gollum.

 Not So Stoic: Thorin has lost his cool a few times.
 During the stone giants' battle, he started frantically calling Fíli's name when he thought he was dead.
 And after Bilbo saved his life from Azog and he regained consciousness, he furiously yells at the latter for putting himself in danger before pulling Bilbo into a hug.